 BANNED WASTES

-United States Environmental Protection Agency (USEPA) and the Colorado Department of Public Health and Environment (CDPHE) have determined that certain wastes are not to go to the Montezuma County Landfill.
-In addition, the county has added some items not addressed by either EPA or CDPHE to the banned list.
-The reason for these bans is to reduce potential health or environmental hazards.
+The United States Environmental Protection Agency (USEPA) and the Colorado Department of Public Health and Environment (CDPHE) have determined that certain wastes are not permitted at the Montezuma County Landfill.
+In addition, the county has added items not addressed by either EPA or CDPHE to the banned list.
+These bans are in place to reduce potential health or environmental hazards.

 • Antifreeze (see Liquid Waste below)